JayL33z/SOC-Case-Studies/001/README.md

 II.
 Why did none of the cybersecurity technologies detected and stopped this? <br>
 Answer:
 - The email security solution was configured to whitelist the sender domain because it is from the legitimate vendor.
-This was made to bypass thorough automated email analysis to reduce the time required for emails to be received from this vendor.
+This decision was made to bypass thorough automated email analysis to reduce the time required for emails to be received from this vendor.
 - The endpoint security solution failed to detect because the file XXXX_Troubleshooting_Guidev2.pdf.exe is a custom payload without a known hash signature.
-- The network security solution failed to detect because while the network security policy blacklists most inbound initiated traffic, outbound initiated traffic is lax.
+- While the network security solution blacklists most inbound initiated traffic, outbound initiated traffic is lax.
 This allowed users from internal network to easily initiate connections or download from external resources.
 <br>

 III.
 How to prevent this from happening? <br>